hardeeksharma/ReactIntro/README.md

 # HOW TO RUN THIS PROJECT

-- Compile the react file by
+- Transpile and bundle the react file by, after this you will see a bundle.js file in BUILD_PATH (src) folder specified inside webpack config.
 ```sh
 $ node_modules\.bin\webpack
 ```